edwinencomienda/nuxt-laravel-auth/README.md

 # Nuxt with authentication and Laravel API

 A modern Nuxt 4 application with TypeScript, Tailwind CSS, and authentication features.
-It uses Laravel API for authentication and authorization.
+It uses Laravel API for authentication and authorization using Laravel Sanctum.

 ## Installation